Brooklyn Game Store

 User Interviews

-Initial user took place in hub worlds (hang out areas of Horizon Worlds).
+Initial user interviews took place in Hub Worlds (hang out areas of Horizon Worlds).
 A second round of users were obtained via hub worlds and word-of-mouth.

 My goal during user interviews were to: